Park Hotels & Resorts Inc. (PK) Stock: A Look at the Analyst Recommendations

 PK) stock’s latest price update

-Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has decreased by 0.00 compared to its previous closing price of 12.24.
-Despite this, the company has experienced a -6.35% fall in its stock price over the last five trading sessions.
+Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has increased by 2.17 compared to its previous closing price of 11.54.
+However, the company has experienced a -3.60% decline in its stock price over the last five trading sessions.

 PK’s Market Performance

-Park Hotels & Resorts Inc. (PK) has experienced a -6.35% fall in stock performance for the past week, with a -15.93% drop in the past month, and a -2.90% drop in the past quarter.
-The volatility ratio for the week is 4.33%, and the volatility levels for the past 30 days are at 3.26% for PK.
-The simple moving average for the last 20 days is -9.90% for PK stock, with a simple moving average of -9.37% for the last 200 days.
+Park Hotels & Resorts Inc. (PK) has seen a -3.60% fall in stock performance for the week, with a -14.94% decline in the past month and a -2.65% plunge in the past quarter.
+The volatility ratio for the week is 4.44%, and the volatility levels for the past 30 days are at 3.53% for PK.
+The simple moving average for the last 20 days is -11.69% for PK stock, with a simple moving average of -12.30% for the last 200 days.

 Analysts’ Opinion of PK